GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/custom-events.md

 try await call.send(reaction: reactionRequest)
 ```

-Note that in the `extraData` dictionary, you can provide additional information to help you handle the reaction better.
+Note that in the `customData` dictionary, you can provide additional information to help you handle the reaction better.
 For example, you can pass a duration, to control how long the reaction is displayed on the screen, or sound filenames that can be played while the reaction is shown.
 Additionally, you can use boolean flags like for example `isReverted`, to check whether the user is sending the reaction, or wants it reverted.

 #### Listening to reaction events